heron/heron_simulator/README.md

 Most recommended is the Heron's base frame: *[namespace]/base_link*.
 However, the Heron's world location won't be shown.
 If this location must be seen, the frame *[namespace]/odom* can be used but will have the Heron's location constantly fluctuating (due to the GPS updates) which can be hard to use.

 When simulating multiple Herons, their transform frames are connected via the *utm* frame.
 Technically, this frame could be used to visualize the Herons but, due to its globalness, it can be difficult to find the Herons in the visualization.

-Regardless, when controlling a Heron from its *[namespace]/base_link* frame, you can visualize and control the other Herons.
+In any transform frame, all the Heron's can be controlled via RViz.
+You will have to add RobotModel and InteractiveMarker to RViz for each Heron.

 ## Topics